Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

-Other experimental efforts explore couplings beyond the axion–photon portal.
-The QUAX program searches for the axion–electron interaction by exploiting electron-spin resonances in magnetized materials: the nonrelativistic axion field acts like an effective oscillating radio-frequency magnetic field that can drive Kittel (magnon) modes in a polarized sample.
-In practice QUAX embeds a magnetized sample (e.g. YIG or other ferrimagnetic material) inside a microwave cavity or readout circuit, tunes the static field so that the electron-spin Larmor frequency matches the axion frequency, and reads out the induced magnetization oscillation with ultra-low-noise amplifiers or SQUIDs; hybridization between cavity and magnon modes is used to enhance the signal coupling~\cite{DellaValle:2014xoa, Barbieri:2016vwg, Crescini:2018qrz}.
-Prototype QUAX runs have already produced experimental limits on the axion-electron coupling strength at $m_a\simeq58\,\mu$eV, and the QUAX–LNF tunable program has recently published extended results~\cite{Crescini:2018qrz, QUAX:2024fut}.
-This detection channel is especially well matched to DFSZ-like models with unsuppressed axion–electron couplings and benefits from steady advances in material engineering and quantum-limited readout.
+Other experimental efforts target couplings beyond the axion–photon portal.
+Within the QUAX collaboration, the QUAX$_{\rm ae}$ program searches for the axion–electron interaction by exploiting electron-spin resonances in magnetized materials~\cite{DellaValle:2014xoa, Barbieri:2016vwg}.
+In this scenario, the nonrelativistic axion field acts as an effective oscillating radio-frequency magnetic field that can excite magnon modes in a polarized sample.
+Practically, QUAX embeds a magnetized sample inside a microwave cavity or readout circuit, tunes the static magnetic field so that the electron-spin Larmor frequency coincides with the axion frequency, and detects the resulting magnetization oscillations with ultra-low-noise amplifiers or SQUIDs.
+Hybridization between cavity and magnon modes is further employed to enhance signal coupling.
+Prototype runs have already set limits on the axion–electron coupling strength at mass $\simeq 58\,\mu$eV, and the tunable QUAX program has since reported extended results~\cite{Crescini:2018qrz}.
+This detection channel is particularly well matched to DFSZ-like models with unsuppressed axion–electron couplings and benefits from continuing advances in material engineering and quantum-limited readout.

 By contrast, NMR-based concepts such as CASPEr target axion–nucleon couplings (and axion-induced oscillating nuclear electric dipole moments).
 CASPEr implements precision magnetometry / comagnetometry and resonant NMR detection schemes (CASPEr–Wind and CASPEr–Electric variants) to search for tiny, coherent oscillatory signals from the ambient axion field over very low masses; these techniques are complementary in coupling and in target mass range to QUAX and photon-based haloscopes~\cite{Budker:2013hfa}.